DavidCRicardo/UE_Build_Manifest_generator/README.md

 It doesn't support the Io Store configuration (.utoc/.ucas container files).

 ##
-Please, don't forget to give create when using it or modifying it.
+Please, don't forget to give credit when using or modifying it this script.
 ##
 Created by David Ricardo